MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-05-installing-packages.md

   The small progress bar underneath the environment indicates that Visual Studio is building its IntelliSense database for the newly-installed package.
 The **IntelliSense** tab also shows more detailed information.
 Note that until that database is complete, IntelliSense features like auto-completion and syntax checking won't be active in the editor for that package.

-  Note that **Visual Studio 2017 version 15.6** and later use a different and faster method for working with IntelliSense, and display a message to that effect on the **IntelliSense** tab.
+  Note that **Visual Studio 2017 version 15.6** and later uses a different and faster method for working with IntelliSense, and display a message to that effect on the **IntelliSense** tab.

 1. Create a new project with **File > New > Project**, selecting the "Python Application" template.
 In the code file that appears, paste the following code, which creates a cosine wave like the previous tutorial steps, only this time plotted graphically: